-B. Appearances Before Commission.
+C. Appearances Before Commission.

-For one (1) year after termination of port commission service, a former commissioner may not appear before the port commission on behalf of another individual or entity, whether or not for compensation of any kind, in relation to any case, proceeding, application, or matter in which such former commissioner participated during port commission service: Provided, that if after public discussion and a finding by the commission that the public or the port's interests would be better served, the commission may waive this provision if so requested by a former commissioner.
+For one (11) year after termination of port commission service, a former commissioner may not appear before the port commission on behalf of another individual or entity, whether or not for compensation of any kind, in relation to any case, proceeding, application, or matter in which such former commissioner participated during his/her period of port commission service: Provided, that if after public discussion and a finding by the commission that the public or the port's interests would be better served, the commission may waive this provision if so requested by a former commissioner.

-C. Participation in Contracts with Port of Seattle.
+D. Participation in Contracts with Port of Seattle.

-For one (1) year after termination of port commission service, a former commissioner may not have a direct or indirect beneficial interest in any contract or grant that was made by, authorized, or funded by port commission action in which the former commissioner participated during the period of port commission service.
+For one (1) year after termination of port commission service, a former commissioner may not have a direct or indirect financial or beneficial interest in any contract or grant that was made by, authorized, or funded by port commission action in which the former commissioner participated during the period of port commission service.

-D. Participation in Competitive Selection Process.
+E. Participation in Competitive Selection Process.